 1. Start with raw, shelled peanuts.
 We usually buy blanched peanuts, with the skin removed.
 But this will work fine on unblanched peanuts; there will just still be a red, papery skin on the nuts.

-2. Heat the oven to 350°F. Spread the peanuts in one layer on a large rimmed baking sheet.
-I usually roast about two cups at a time.
+2. Heat the oven to 350°F. Spread 2 cups peanuts in a single layer on a large rimmed baking sheet.

 (Images: Faith Durand)